Academic information in this section provides an overview of academic and student procedures and requirements.

 - When the term is completed, the student will receive notification of the final decision and appropriate courses will be posted to the transcript.

 Professional-Technical Credit - Credit may be awarded in professional-technical programs for experience and/or competency gained outside Olympic College.
 Credit may be granted for courses taken in proprietary colleges, military service schools or journeyman-level work experience.
 Contact the advisor of a specific professional/technical program for more information.
 The advisor may recommend completion of credit by examination or vertical challenge as part of this process.

 Placement reciprocity allows you to request placement into pre-college and college-level courses at Olympic College based on your placement at another Washington Community or Technical College.

 The original placement (test score or prior course completion) must be dated within 12 months of your request.

 You must provide a copy of the document that provides specific placement recommendation information from the sending institution.
 For test scores this should be on your score/placement sheet.
 For previous coursework, please provide a copy of relevant course sequence information, if available.

-You must have applied to OC for the upcoming or current quarter and have a ctcLink ID.
+You must have applied to Olympic College for the upcoming or current term and have a ctcLink ID.

-If applicable, you must have submitted any necessary transcripts from Washington Community or Technical Colleges for evaluation (credit earned at other institutions with a completion of a 2.0 (C) or higher each semester or quarter) using the "Transfer Credit Evaluation Request."
+If applicable, you must have submitted any necessary transcripts from Washington Community or Technical Colleges for evaluation (credit earned at other institutions with a completion of a 2.0 (C) or higher each semester or term) using the Transcript Evaluation Request Form.
 For reciprocity placement purposes only, an unofficial or official transcript may be used for review.

-You must submit the form in person to the Ranger Station at the Bremerton, Poulsbo or Shelton campuses OR mail to Registration & Records, OR email firstname.lastname@example.org.
-Please contact the Ranger Station - Registration & Records office or email@example.com to receive a copy of the form to be filled out.
+You must submit the form in person to Registration and Records at the Bremerton, Poulsbo or Shelton campuses OR mail to Registration & Records, OR email email@example.com.
+Please contact the Registration & Records office or firstname.lastname@example.org to receive a copy of the form to be filled out.

 How We Notify You